-As lunch and Four Winds volunteers and art-class aides, parents get a chance to see the students in action, and interaction, during a regular school day, and as many parents have told us, the joy and pride their children feel (“That’s my mom over there!”) are truly priceless.
+Parents get a chance to see the students in action, and interaction, during a regular school day when they volunteer, and as many parents have told us, the joy and pride their children feel (“That’s my mom over there!”) are truly priceless.

 During the school year, many such opportunities arise for parents to get more deeply involved in their children’s lives:

 - PTO meetings—help with planning school events and fundraisers